Infocyte/PowershellTools/README.md

 > Get-Help Import-ICSurvey

 If anything goes wrong, feel free to email us at support@infocyte.com, and we will assist you with any of your issues in regards to this script.

+## Network Diagnostic Script

+This function will help you test and troubleshoot network problems and remote execution problems for agentless scans.
+Open up a Powershell terminal and install the Infocyte network diagnostic with this command:
+> PS> Install-Script -Name Test-ICNetworkAccess